cavalryjim/agilephd_blog/content/posts/llm_langchain_revisited.md

 This is updated code from an [earlier post about Langchain](https://blog.agilephd.com/posts/llm_langchain/).

 The code is being updated for three main reasons:
-- Some Windows users were having issues with Chroma.
+- Some Windows users were having issues using Chroma for a vectorstore.
 - I wanted to pass arguments to the script.
-- The script need more structure.
+- The script needed more structure.

 ### Vectorstore

 In the earlier version, I used Chroma for storing the vectors.
 I liked this solution because it was easy and stored the results in a SQLite database.
 Unfortunately, one or more students using Windows had an issue with Chroma that we tried to overcome but decided to try another solution.

 While there are several database options, I decided to use [Facebook AI Similarity Search (FAISS)](https://python.langchain.com/v0.2/docs/integrations/vectorstores/faiss/).
 One of the main attributes of FAISS is that it is an in-memory vectorstore which, to me, reduces the complexity of installing any additional software such as Postgres.
-The refactor for this was relatively simple with an additional import, removing a couple lines, and changing the word `Chroma` to `FAISS`.
+The refactor for this was relatively simple with an additional import, removing a couple lines of code, and changing the word `Chroma` to `FAISS`.

 ### Passing Arguments